cismet/cids-docker-images/README.md

     - [create_impostor.sh](https://github.com/cismet/cids-docker-images/blob/master/cids-distribution/cidsDistribution/utils/create_impostor.sh)

         Creates an "IMPOSTOR.JAR" (needed to naming java processes) for a specific server starter.
 Requires the variables STARTER_JAR and SERVICE (name of the service and thus name of the IMPOSTOR.JAR) to be set in the respective *cs_ctl.sh* script.
+"IMPOSTOR.JAR" is created only if it does not already exist.

     - [create_security_jar](https://github.com/cismet/cids-docker-images/blob/master/cids-distribution/cidsDistribution/utils/create_security_jar.sh)

         Creates the "SECUTIRY.JAR" that contains signed JNLP files of Java Webstart client applications.
 Requires cidsDsitribution/.private/keystore and cidsDsitribution/.private/keystore.pwd files to be present.
-Replace either the *security-jar-template.jar* classpath entry in JNLP files generated by AUTO-DISTRIBUTIONS or replaces ${JNLP_BASE}_security.jar in LEGACY DISTRIBUTIONS JNLP created by cids ABF].
+Replace either the *security-jar-template.jar* classpath entry in JNLP files generated by AUTO-DISTRIBUTIONS or replaces ${JNLP_BASE}_security.jar in LEGACY DISTRIBUTIONS JNLP created by cids ABF.

     - [sign.sh](https://github.com/cismet/cids-docker-images/blob/master/cids-distribution/cidsDistribution/utils/sign.sh)